AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 # Universal Links and SwiftUI Video Calls

-When making a video call application, you may want shareable links to let your users fiends jump into the same video call.
+When making a video call application, you may want to share links to let your users fiends jump into the same video call or live stream that you're watching.
+The second best way this can be achieved is by sharing a room code for people to type into their version of the app, but a much better option is to share a link that opens the app right to the place you want.
+That is where we can use Universal Links.

 ## What are Universal Links?